 Your group will also be assigned a faculty member to act as your mentor.
 This person will meet with you weekly.
 They will mark your progress against your milestones and provide advice on resolving any technical roadblocks you encounter.

 Project Lab

-You will have keycard-controlled access to the B.Tech. project lab located in SW3-3730.
-You may work on and store your project hardware there.
+If necessary, your group may be given keycard-controlled access to the B.Tech. project lab located in SW3.
+Further details will be provided as needed.